MrAkblt/puppeteer-lite/README.md

 # puppeteer-lite
-This project is lite alternative for puppeteer image You can use this image with puppeteer or playwright
+This project is lite alternative for puppeteer image.
+You can use this image with puppeteer or playwright